apocalyptech/choosable/README.md

 span multiple physical pages, and 2) Trying to make sure that you get 100% completion on the book.
-If that *is* something you think you're interested in, it's probably best to start cataloguing them right from the start of your reading, so it's not a lot of work to add in later, but I suspect that probably nobody but me even cares, anyway.
+If that *is* something you think you're interested in, it's probably best to start cataloguing them right from the start of your reading, so it's not a lot of work to add in later.

 NON-NUMERIC PAGE NUMBERS
 ------------------------